 Our ongoing aim in the Mathematics Learning Area is to ensure that we are preparing our students for the increasing demands of our highly technological age and the changing nature of work that they will face.
-We hope that through effective learning and teaching and working with our students they will be ready for a challenging and rewarding future.
-We hope to achieve this by encouraging students to see learning not as a means to an end, but as a lifelong pursuit that will enable them to continuously meet the needs of their changing world/and ensure that they can master the necessary skills to succeed not just now, but well into the future.
+We hope to achieve this by encouraging students to see learning not as a means to an end, but as a lifelong pursuit that will enable them to continuously meet the needs of their changing world and ensure that they can master the necessary skills to succeed not just now, but well into the future.

-We continue to develop our Program in Years 7 - 9 through the use of various strategies including a focus on rich mathematical tasks and the use of appropriate technology which allows for a more focused approach at Year 10 so that those who hope to study more advanced Mathematics can obtain the necessary skills and understanding.
-Our curriculum emphasises students taking responsibility for their own learning and progress.
-Staff within the learning area assess the quality of the learning taking place and are always there to support those struggling with understanding a difficult concept.
-In addition to this, teaching strategies such as peer-to-peer teaching and group studies are used, so that students become used to a variety of learning styles.
-Whilst all students in Years 7 to 10 cover the three main Victorian Curriculum strands of 'Number and Algebra,' 'Measurement and Geometry' and 'Statistics and Probability,' the style of teaching and speed of delivery will vary depending on the students themselves and their individual needs.
+We continue to develop our Program in Years 7 - 9 through the use of various strategies including a focus on rich mathematical tasks and the use of appropriate technology which allows for a more focussed approach at Year 10 so that those who hope to study more advanced Mathematics can obtain the necessary skills and understanding.
+All students in Years 7 to 10 cover the three main Victorian Curriculum strands of 'Number and Algebra,' 'Measurement and Geometry' and 'Statistics and Probability,' the style of teaching and speed of delivery will vary depending on the students themselves and their individual needs.

 As students move into the senior years, our curriculum becomes more concentrated on the individual goals of each student.
 In both Years 9 and 10 parents will receive communication from the college outlining which Mathematics pathway we believe would best suit their child.
-(This recommendation is based on results and teacher evaluation).
 The final decision, however, will be made by parents and students and in considering this, students should think about their future career plans in addition to their progress to date.
 For those students who hope to study Mathematical Methods at VCE, we offer an advanced elective in Year 10 that will introduce them to the topics that they will be studying and give them a greater understanding of this more advanced course.
 This is something we advise for those requiring an additional challenge and for those students hoping to excel in areas such as Engineering, Medicine and some areas of Science.
-We feel it is important that students are encouraged to take this opportunity to further their potential and face challenges, as this can really help them to achieve their goals.

 We currently offer students four possible Mathematics pathways for studying VCE Mathematics, and these vary based on the ability, inclination and future career hopes of each student.
-Given the variety on offer, it is very important that students consult with staff regarding which pathway they intend to take, so that we can ensure that this is the most suitable option for them.
-In some cases, such as the VCE Specialist Mathematics, study begins in Year 11, as students who do not study Units 1 and 2 alongside the Mathematical Methods course will be unable to study Specialist Mathematics Units 3 and 4 in Year 12.
 Regardless of the pathway chosen, our main purpose is to provide each student with both the understanding and the skills to succeed both in their future careers, and in other areas of their life.
 By working closely with parents, students and colleagues we hope to provide a stimulating and encouraging environment that fosters success and promotes resilience and confidence.